 Since 2013 I have researched this topic through interviews with black womxn college students about their experiences going and being natural (embracing their curly-kinky-coily-afro-textured hair at a PWI and how their experiences influence their developing identities.

-Phelps-Ward, R. (In press).
+Phelps-Ward, R. (2020).
 Emancipatory research counter-spaces: Theorizing about Black doctoral

 Phelps-Ward, R., & Phelps.
 E. K. (2019).
 Sisterly personal narratives from two black sisters in the